transcriptaze/vpd/GUIDE.md

 font       (optional) name of preloaded font.
 Defaults to RobotoMono-Bold. font-size  (optional) font size (points).
 Defaults to 12pt. halign     (optional) horizontal alignment (left, centre or right).
 Defaults to left. valign     (optional) vertical alignment (top, middle, baseline or bottom).
-Defaults to bottom. colour     (optional) text colour pair.
+Defaults to baseline. colour     (optional) text colour pair.
 The colour may be either standard colour names (e.g. red, blue),
                       RGB (e.g. #ff000) or RGBA (e.g. #ff000080).
 The default colours are #222222 for the
                       light themed panel and #ebebeb for the dark themed panel.